chafan-dev/chafan-pwa/CONTRIBUTING.md

 ### Internal Branch Management

 - `master` is the development integration branch.
-It _might_ be push-forced to rebase against `prod/stag` branches.
+- `dev` is a branch used by @izgzhen for regular development.
+Its changes will be frequently integrated into `master`.
 - Other feature/bug-fixes should be first pushed to a feature branch.
   - When the code is ready for review, open a PR from this branch against `master`.
-Remember to rebase against `master` and fix all conflicts.
+  - Remember to rebase against `master` and fix all conflicts.
 - `stag/prod` are branchs that will be deployed to staging/production environments.
+Please don't open PRs against them.

 ### Tips: